 Individuals with a M.A., M.S., Ph.D., J.D., M.D., Ed.D., LL.M or possibly a similar advanced degree meet the educational requirement for certification as a Family, Dependency and Circuit Court Mediator.
 Individuals with a bachelor's degree may be eligible if they have completed a graduate level conflict resolution certificate program or already have extensive mediation experience.
 The link at the bottom of the page provides more information about earning additional points with a graduate certificate in conflict resolution or from prior mediation experience.
 The amount of points that are earned toward mediator certification depends upon the specific education and experience of the applicant.
 Applicants must obtain a minimum of 25 points to satisfy the education/mediation experience requirement.

-In addition to meeting the education and experience requirements, applicants must also complete a Florida Supreme Court approved mediation program in the area of certification that they seek and complete all certification requirements within two years of completing the mediation certification course.
-An applicant earns 30 points for successful completion of mediation certification courses.
+In addition to meeting the education and experience requirements, applicants must also complete a Florida Supreme Court approved mediation training program in the area of certification that they seek and complete all certification requirements within two years of completing the mediation certification course.
+Training must be in a live format, and the Florida Supreme Court does not approve online mediation certification courses.
+An applicant earns 30 points for successful completion of a mediation certification course.

 Another mediator certification requirement involves observing or co-mediating mediation cases in the area in which certification is sought and with a mediator certified by the Florida Supreme Court to mediate that type of case.
 In the mediator qualification point system established by the Florida Supreme Court, applicants earn five points for observing a mediation session and ten points for co-mediating a case.
 Observations are not counted toward mediator certification until the mediator begins the mediation course and co-mediations do not count toward certification until the course is completed.
 The mediator must observe and/or co-mediate with at least two different Florida Supreme Court certified mediators in the area of mediator certification sought by the mediator.
 Participating as a party or attorney in a mediation does not count as an observation or co-mediation.
 A minimum of thirty points must be earned in the mentorship category for Family and Circuit Court Mediation and a minimum of forty points is required for Dependency Mediation.